circleci/circleci-docs/jekyll/_cci2/contexts.md

 ```

 ## Environment Variables in Contexts
 Contexts have a set of environment variables defined as name/value pairs.
-When a job is run with a Context the environment variables of the Context are injected at runtime, overwriting any project-level environment variables that had been set in the Project Settings.
-However, environment variables defined in the job configuration itself will overwrite those of the Context.
+When a job is run with a Context the environment variables of the Context are injected at runtime.
+The order of precedence is important to remember when working with environment variables that might overlap in name.
+Following is the order, with later injection always taking precedence when the steps of your job run:
+1. Project-level environment variables set on the Project Settings page.
+2. Context environment variables (assuming the user has access to the Context).
+3. Environment variables set in your config YAML with the `environment` key of a job definition.
+4. Environment variables declared inside a shell command in a `run` step of a job.

 ## Creating and Editing Contexts
 You can manage your organization's Contexts from the Organization Settings page.